JohnStrunk/wahoo-results/docs/quickstart.rst

 correct event and heat number in the Dolphin software is required for the scoreboard to correctly recognize the race results.**

-In the Dolphin software, navigate to the "Events" screen and click "Load."
+In the Dolphin software, navigate to the :guilabel:`Events` screen and click :guilabel:`Load`.
+Select the :file:`dolphin_events.csv` that you just created.
-Select the ``dolphin_events.csv`` that you just created.
 This will populate the event screen with all the events and their heat counts.

 |clearfloat|